Guide for Undocumented Individuals Traveling in the U.S.

 Traveling to U.S. Territories

-IMPORTANT: Traveling to the U.S Territories without DACA, even though a person has never technically left the U.S., could result in a referral to ICE for removal.
+Important: Traveling to the U.S. Territories without DACA, even though a person has never technically left the U.S., could result in a referral to ICE for removal.

 Preparing for Your Travel to U.S. Territories

-1. Make sure your DACA is valid during your ENTIRE time abroad.
+1. Make sure your DACA is valid during your entire time abroad.

 Depending on where you travel, you may be subject to certain processes, including customs inspections.
 Having proof of your granted deferred status can help make this process go smoother.

-3. Make sure there are NO layovers outside the U.S. states and territories.
+3. Make sure there are no layovers outside the U.S. states and territories.

 [1] If you’re traveling with an expired license or passport you may still be able to fly.
 Acceptable forms of ID cannot be more than 12 months past the identified expiration date.
 Click here for more information.